 - Add a WiFi booster that can easily plug into an outlet and give you an increase in connection

-If all fails, make sure to have the cell phone of the facilitator or other participant to alert them to the fact that you’re having issues.
-There may be an option to “dial-in” versus video.
+If all fails, make sure to have the facilitator’s or other participant’s cell phone to alert them that you’re having issues.
+There may be an option to “dial in” versus video.

-If you’re tired of hearing “are you muted” when you’re not, then it may be time to take charge and correct that problem.
-To follow are some steps you can take to come across as the professional that you are:
+If you’re tired of hearing “Are you muted” when you’re not, then it may be time to take charge and correct that problem.
+Below are some steps you can take to come across as the professional that you are:

 - Try using an external microphone or headset.
 It will reduce the background noise.
 While you can’t avoid all noise, it will cut down on unwanted sounds.

 - Turn off your sound notifications so that you, and everyone on the call, don’t hear noises like incoming chat alerts, general emails from your computer, etc.